 Sourcing the books

-As ever I wish to thank all the publishers who send me their titles to review – the arrival of a book parcel remains a cheering event in my day.
+As ever I wish to thank all the publishers who send me their books to review – the arrival of a book parcel remains a cheering event in my day.

-And to everyone reading this, I wish you and yours good health and as much mental stability as can be mustered in these challenging times.
+And to everyone reading this, I wish you and yours good health and the ability to pause and enjoy all that is still beautiful in our world and lives.
 May we strive, at all times, to be kind xx